jiaoshuntian/ivory-operator/docs/content/architecture/monitoring.md

 when performing benchmarking.
 - Connections: An aggregated view of active, idle, and idle in transaction connections.
-- Database Size: How large databases are within a PostgreSQL cluster.
+- Database Size: How large databases are within a IvorySQL cluster.
 Typically combined with another metric for analysis.
 Helps keep track of overall disk usage and if any triage steps need to occur around PVC size.
 - WAL Size: How much space write-ahead logs (WAL) are taking up on disk.
 This